 To ensure the corporation operates in a manner consistent with charitable purposes and does not engage in activities that could jeopardize its tax-exempt status, periodic reviews shall be conducted.
 The periodic reviews shall, at a minimum, include the following subjects:

-- Whether compensation arrangements and benefits are reasonable, based on competent survey information, and the result of arm’s-length bargaining.
+a.
+Whether compensation arrangements and benefits are reasonable, based on competent survey information, and the result of arm’s-length bargaining.

-- Whether partnerships, joint ventures, and arrangements with management organizations conform to the corporation’s written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes, and do not result in inurement, impermissible private benefit, or in an excess benefit transaction.
+b.
+Whether partnerships, joint ventures, and arrangements with management organizations conform to the corporation’s written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes, and do not result in inurement, impermissible private benefit, or in an excess benefit transaction.

 Section 8.
 USE OF OUTSIDE EXPERTS